+Pln.
 Prof. Emmanuel Kanchebe Derbile holds several degrees and certificates.
 He holds a Ph.D in Development Studies from the University of Bonn (Germany) and MSc. in Development Planning and Management from the Kwame Nkrumah University of Science and Technology (Ghana)/University of Dortmund (Germany).
-He also holds a BA Degree in Integrated Development Studies from the University for Development Studies, Ghana and a Certificate in Management of Development Organizations from the St. Francis Xavier University, now University of British Columbia (Canada).
+He also holds a BA Degree in Integrated Development Studies from the University for Development Studies, Ghana and a Certificate in Management of Development Organizations from St. Francis Xavier University, now University of British Columbia (Canada).

 Prior to his current roles, Prof. E. K. Derbile also served as Acting Principal of the Wa Campus of the University for Development Studies (UDS) during which he played a leadership role in its transition from a campus of the University for Development Studies to a full-fledged University.
-Prior to that, he served as Dean of Faculty for two-terms, Vice-Dean, Head of Department, Coordinator of Postgraduate Programmes and Coordinator for Community Outreach Programmes.
+Prior to that, he served as Dean of Faculty for two-terms (6-years), Vice-Dean, Head of Department, Coordinator of Postgraduate Programmes and Coordinator for Community Outreach Programmes.
 He has also served as Member of the Governing Council of the UDS and currently the UBIDS Council.
-He has extensive experience serving on almost all boards and committees key to University governance – at the UDS and now at SDD-UBIDS.
-Prof. Derbile has led or co-led in several grantmanship initiatives since 2004 attracting various funding to support research and development of the University.
-He has led 8 projects, co-led or supported 3 projects and is leading in the implementation of 2 projects, including research and institutional development projects that have supported the growth of the University in many different ways.
-Between 2013 and 2016, he served as the Innovations Officer for the Resilient Africa Network (RILab) project at UDS, a project with a partnership of 20 Sub-Saharan African universities together with Stanford University, Tulane University and the Center for Strategic and International Studies (CSIS) with funding from USAID.
+He has extensive experience serving on almost all boards and committees key to University governance – at the UDS and now at UBIDS.
+Prof. E.K Derbile has led and co-led a number of grantmanship initiatives since 2004 attracting various funding to support research and development of the University.
+He has led eight (8) projects andco-led or supported three (3) projects including research, scholarship for students and institutional development projects that have supported the growth and internationalization of the University in many different ways.
+From 2013 to 2016, he served as the Innovations Officer for the Resilient Africa Network (RILab) project lab at UDS, a project with a partnership of 20 Sub-Saharan African universities together with Stanford University Tulane University and the Center for Strategic and International Studies (CSIS) in the US with funding from USAID.

-As we take on this challenging business of establishing a University, Prof. E. K. Derbile looks forward to leveraging his expertise, experiences and working with all stakeholders in support of management to establish the Simon Diedong Dombo University of Business and Integrated Development Studies as a top-notch University in Africa and centre of academic excellence of international acclaim.
+As Foundation Pro Vice-Chancellor, Prof. E. K. Derbile looks forward to leveraging his expertise, experiences and working with all stakeholders to growing the University into a top-notch University in Africa and centre of academic excellence of international acclaim.